• Skip to primary navigation

 Ingredients measured out in bowls to make vegan snowball cookies.

-Butter: My go-to is unsalted plant based butter.
+Butter: My go-to is unsalted plant-based butter.
 Sub with regular dairy butter if you’re not vegan.

-Icing Sugar: half is mixed in the cookie dough to create the melt in the mouth consistency.
+Icing Sugar: Half is mixed in the cookie dough to create the melt-in-the-mouth consistency.
 The other half is used to coat the snowballs once baked.

-All Purpose Flour: sub with your preferred gluten free flour if required.
+All Purpose Flour: Sub with your preferred gluten-free flour if required.

-Vanilla Bean Paste: adds a rich flavour to the cookies.
+Vanilla Bean Paste: Adds a rich flavour to the cookies.
 You can use extract if you prefer.

-Salt: a pinch of salt helps to balance the sweetness.
+Salt: A pinch of salt helps to balance the sweetness.
 Omit if you are using salted butter.

-How to Make the Best Nut Free Snowball Cookies
+How to Make the Best Nut-Free Snowball Cookies

 Step one of making nut free vegan snowball cookies showing butter in a mixing bowl and the remaining ingredients on a tray.

-I chose to make the cookie dough in a stand mixer but you could easily make this with a handheld mixer or even by hand.
+I chose to make the cookie dough in a stand mixer, but you could easily make this with a handheld mixer or even by hand.
 Mix the butter for a couple of minutes to soften it up.
 Then add the icing sugar and some vanilla bean paste.

 Butter in a mixing bowl with icing sugar and vanilla bean paste added on top.